webrecorder/archiveweb.page-site/_en/troubleshooting/errors.md

 The following are known recording issues in the extension and possible workarounds.
 The error details are shown on the ArchiveWeb.page popup when attempting to record.

+### Conflicts with Other Extensions

+*Error Details: Cannot access a chrome-extension:// URL of different extension*

+This usually happens when other extensions insert content into the page.
+Due to Chrome security restrictions, ArchiveWeb.page can't archive content that's inserted by other extensions, and that results in this error.

+As a workaround, try disabling all other extensions or create a browser profile without any other extensions installed, and then try again.

 ### Pages with YouTube Videos.

 *Error Details: Cannot attach to this target*